 The old traffic rules still apply, but the Tram will bring some new elements that people in Tampere didn’t need to consider earlier.

-From July 2020 onward Tram will be a permanent part of Tampere traffic – next summer the city is served by a total of 19 trams.
+Tram is a permanent part of Tampere traffic – this summer the city is served by a total of 19 trams.

 Let’s stay alert in the traffic together!